moleculerjs/moleculer/README-draft.md

 }
 ```

-Or create a function, what returns with the schema of service
+Or create a function that returns with the schema of service
 ```js
 // Export a function, what the `loadService` will be call with the instance of ServiceBroker module.exports = function() {